Erwin Lutzer: Legal issues

+In December 2010, the Illinois Appellate Court for the Second District upheld a jury verdict finding Lutzer liable in the amount of $276,306 for False Light Invasion of Privacy in a civil case brought against Lutzer while acting in the capacity of Senior Pastor of the Moody Church by a former colleague and associate pastor.
+Lutzer had sent a letter to another church, informing its elders that their pastor was not adhering to the biblical criteria for pastors and elders.

 Author

 Lutzer has authored more than 70 books, including Hitler’s Cross, which won a Gold Medallion award from the Evangelical Christian Publishers Association, and the bestselling We Will Not Be Silenced: Responding Courageously to Our Culture's Assault on Christianity and One Minute After You Die: A Preview of Your Final Destination.

-Lutzer’s book critiquing Dan Brown’s best-selling novel The Da Vinci Code, entitled The Da Vinci Deception, was featured on national broadcasts in both secular and Christian markets.
+Lutzer's book critiquing Dan Brown’s best-selling novel The Da Vinci Code, entitled The Da Vinci Deception, was featured on national broadcasts in both secular and Christian markets.

 Personal life

 Lutzer and his wife, Rebecca, make their home in the Chicago area as of 2021.
-They have three adult children.
+They have three married daughters and eight grandchildren.